tammet/gkc/Share/README.md

 Running experimental gkc
 ------------------------

-The experimental sharing-capable version of gkc can be run on linux only.
-The source for the experimental gkc binary can be found from the development branch dev7.
+The experimental sharing-capable version of gkc in this folder can be run on linux only.
+The source for this binary can be found from the development branch dev7.
-In order to run the sharing-capable version of gkc, you have to preload the shared memory database again, every time before running gkc, and then use a suitable set of keys for selecting the sharing type and parallelism.
+In order to run the sharing-capable version of gkc, you have to preload the shared memory database
+every time before running gkc, and then use a suitable set of keys for selecting the sharing type and parallelism.

 Importantly, parallel running is OK only for base case without sharing or sharing unit clauses.
 For the -shareddouble and -sharedfullcl keys, locking has not